robcarver17/pysystemtrade/docs/production.md

 An instrument order will be resolved into a contract order: an order for a specific contract (or intramarket contract spread, since this is also a 'tradeable instrument').
 This is done by the process run_stack_handler.
 This could occur in a number of ways:

-- For a normal single leg order, we trade the priced contract or the forward contract, or both; depending on whether we are passively rolling and whether our position is increasing or reducing (SEE FIX ME LINK about rolls)
+- For a normal single leg order, we trade the priced contract or the forward contract, or both; depending on whether we are passively rolling and whether our position is increasing or reducing (see [here](#interactively-roll-adjusted-prices) for more info about rolls)
 - For a FORCE roll order, we create an intramarket spread between the priced and forward contract.
-(SEE FIX ME LINK about rolls) This will also create a zero size instrument order.
+This will also create a zero size instrument order.
 - For a FORCELEG roll order, we create two seperate trades closing the priced and opening up in the forward.
-(SEE FIX ME LINK about rolls) This will also create a zero size instrument order.
+This will also create a zero size instrument order.
 - For an intramarket spread (eg 5th vs 6th Eurodollar spread) we create an intramarket spread using the current contract status which determines which contracts the trades map to.
 FIX ME TO BE IMPLEMENTED.
-- For an intermarket spread (eg Brent vs WTI crude) we create two seperate normal single leg orders.
+- For an intermarket spread (eg Brent vs WTI crude) we create two separate normal single leg orders.
 FIX ME TO BE IMPLEMENTED.

 If an instrument order has a limit order, this is attached to the contract order, with an adjustment made if the contract traded is different from the contract used to generate the backadjusted price that the limit order will be scaled to (this will happen if you are currently passively rolling and you trade the forward contract).

-Contract orders are allocated to algorithims for execution, depending on what kind of instrument order was specified (limit, market, best execution).
+Contract orders are allocated to algorithms for execution, depending on what kind of instrument order was specified (limit, market, best execution).

 We keep track of the positions allocated to each instrument / contract combination; these are updated when instrument orders are executed and filled.
 They can also be compared directly to positions in the broker API.